matrix-org/matrix-spec-proposals/proposals/3818-copy-room-type-on-upgrade.md

 # MSC3818: Copy room type on upgrade

-There can never be enough templates in the world, and MSCs shouldn't be any different.
-The level of detail expected of proposals can be unclear - this is what this example proposal (which doubles as a template itself) aims to resolve.

 Unless the room upgrade API specifies that room type must be copied over, clients cannot rely on rooms staying the same type leading to trouble.